Vincent-elgh/Vincent-elgh/README.md

 - 🌱 I am a Master of Management in Analytics at McGill University
 - 💼 I worked as an engineer in the oil field for 4+ years
-- 🛠️ I am proficient in SQL, Python, and R. I am currently learning and honing data analytics skills such as machine learning, predictive modeling, and artificial intelligence.
+- 🛠️ I am proficient in SQL, Python, and R. I am currently learning and honing data analytics skills such as machine learning, predictive modeling, and artificial intelligence
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- ⚡ Fun fact: ...
--->